GrahamCHill/Projection/readme.md

 This project originated from an idea after seeing a tool created by my department head where I currently work, which scanned pdf files and scored them using Groq LLMs.

-This project uses the Groq AI API to perform the CV quality checks.
+This project uses the Groq AI API to perform the functions of Projection.
 Groq is a powerful AI provider that offers a wide range of AI services, including natural language processing, text to speech, and more.
 You can learn more about Groq and sign up for an account at https://groq.com/.